-All advance tickets can be purchased through TicketFly–and can be purchased directly from our website by going to our events page and clicking the red ‘BUY TICKETS‘ button located under the artist’s name.
-If you would like to purchase advance tickets for any of our shows, TicketFly is the only way to do it.
-Advance tickets will be available for purchase from when they go on sale until 5pm on the day of the show unless the show sells out in advance of the day of the show.
-If you would like to order tickets over the phone, you can call TicketFly’s customer service at: (877) 435-9849
+All advance tickets can be purchased through See Tickets–and can be purchased directly from our website by going to our events page and clicking the red ‘BUY TICKETS‘ button located under the artist’s name.
+If you would like to purchase advance tickets for any of our shows, See Tickets is the only way to do it.
+Advance tickets will be available for purchase from when they go on sale until 2 hours before doors on the day of the show unless the show sells out in advance of the day of the show.

 YES!
-We have a small kitchen located in the showroom that serves your typical bar food — hamburgers, hot dogs, sandwiches, fries, etc. The kitchen accepts the same types of payment as the bar (see below).
+We have a small kitchen located in the showroom that serves your typical bar food — hamburgers, hot dogs, sandwiches, fries, etc. See an example menus here and here!
+The kitchen accepts the same types of payment as the bar (see below).

 Only cash, VISA, Mastercard and American Express are accepted at the bar.

 Do I have to be 21 and over to be admitted?
 What does all ages mean?